Vacancy: Management Assistant and Program Support Officer (0.8 FTE)

 IIAS (co-)organises conferences and other events throughout the year, including the International Convention of Asia Scholars (ICAS), the largest global forum for scholarly and civil society exchange on Asia.
 The Institute hosts a large number of visiting researchers each year.
 It runs a book publishing programme and publishes a periodical on Asian Studies (‘The Newsletter’) thrice a year with contributions from scholars and other experts around the world.
 More information: www.iias.asia/about

 Terms and conditions

-IIAS and Leiden University offer an attractive benefits package with additional holiday (8%) and end-of-year bonuses(8.3 %), training and career development and sabbatical leave.
+Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses(8.3 %), training and career development and sabbatical leave.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
 More at https://www.universiteitleiden.nl/en/working-at/job-application-procedure-and-employment-conditions.

 Applicants should have a valid residence and work permit for the Netherlands.